Articles

 break

 The third piece is AutoEval pipelines.
-When you’re building a RAG system, you don’t want to manually figure out which 12 metrics to run.
+When you are building a RAG system, you do not want to manually figure out which 12 metrics to run.
 You want to say “this is a healthcare RAG bot” and get a test suite back.

 from fi.evals.autoeval.pipeline import AutoEvalPipeline